The Paper Money Grading and Preservation course, sponsored by the RCNA, will featuring instruction by numismatic experts Steven Bell and Susan Maltby.

-Susan Maltby is a regular columnist for “Coin World.”
+Susan Maltby is a columnist and professional conservation consultant.
 She has given seminars and presentations on numismatic conservation to a variety of numismatic groups during the past few years.
 Susan was a member of the staff of the Canadian Conservation Institute in Ottawa prior to starting her own conservation consulting firm.

-The Moderator for the seminar will be Henry Nienhuis, President of the Royal Canadian Numismatic Association.
+The Moderator for the seminar will be Scott Douglas, Chairman of the RCNA Education Committee.

 Send a cheque, along with your contact information, to:

 5694 Highway #7 East, Suite 432

 You will be receive confirmation of your acceptance in the course, along with detailed directions to the Hilton Meadowvale Mississauga hotel, 6750 Mississauga Road, Mississauga, Ontario.